- 1 Who Needs IRS Offshore Account & Asset Disclosure

 Streamlined Program for IRS Offshore Account & Asset Disclosure May End Soon

 One of the most common programs utilized by non-willful taxpayers to get into IRS compliance for offshore assets is the Streamlined Filing Compliance Procedures.
 The streamlined procedures can be further broken down into the Streamlined Domestic and Streamlined Foreign Offshore Procedures.
-Currently, the Streamlined Domestic Procedures still offers a 5% penalty — which is the same as when the program started in 2014.
+Currently, the Streamlined Domestic Procedures still offer a 5% penalty — which is the same as when the program started in 2014.
 In addition, the Streamlined Foreign Offshore Program still waives all offshore penalties.
 Over the past few years, there have many rumors swirling that the IRS will soon terminate this program — and now with the recent closure of OVDP (2018) and stricter requirements for delinquency procedures (2020) — Taxpayers who may qualify for this program but are on the fence may not want to lose out on the opportunity to submit.

 Offshore Voluntary Disclosure (New VDP) is Getting More Strict

 With the closure of OVDP also came the expansion of the traditional voluntary disclosure program (VDP) — to include offshore assets and accounts.
 Currently, the penalty is generally going to be 50% of the highest year’s maximum undisclosed account/asset balances — and increased scrutiny when seeking a reduction of the penalty.
 Years ago, the penalty was significantly less, but it continues to rise — and the IRS is becoming much more strict with refusing to negotiate away from the 50% penalty.
-As a result, for Taxpayers who are willful and do not qualify for one of the non-willful programs, the new VDP program is becoming more and more complicated — and requiring more information for Taxpayers to meet the disclosure requirements.
-Thus, Taxpayers may want to take advantage of the current version of program — before it possibly gets even more strict.
+As a result, for Taxpayers who are willful and do not qualify for one of the non-willful programs, the new VDP program is becoming more and more complicated — and requires more information for Taxpayers to meet the disclosure requirements.
+Thus, Taxpayers may want to take advantage of the current version of the program — before it possibly gets even more strict.

 Offshore Account & Asset Disclosure Can Bring Peace of Mind